megaease/easeprobe/README.md

 **Note**:

-- The notification is **Edge-Triggered Mode**, only notified when the status changed.
+- The notification is **Edge-Triggered Mode**, only notified while the status is changed.
 - Ease Probe would send the **Daily SLA Report at 00:00 UTC**.

 # Getting Start